 In the past two years, our nation has become so anxious and divided that restoring the art of heart-to-heart dialogue is almost an emergency.

 What I consider a successful ongoing result of this project is not the sudden disappearance of any disagreement – that is not possible as long as we are human – but starting from where we are, and discovering together that being loved and accepted does not have to depend on being always right, and that bullying is not necessary for the survival of our identity.

-What’s it going to be in practical terms?
+What is it in practical terms?
 A lot of dialogue.
 Different forms of dialogue, online dialogue, live dialogue, artistic dialogue.
 Getting together.
 Learning together.
 Helping each other be strong.

-Initially, there will be three components to the project, all involving talking to each other: a modest media platform, live events, and education.
+There are three components to the project, all involving talking to each other: live events, a modest media platform (coming soon), and education.
 My role is to build, organize, love, and be patient.
 The role of every participant is to be responsible.

-Live events will feature original thought and unique experiences.
-There will be debates, roundtables, and community events.
-Every participant will be officially allowed to have a personality, an individual perspective, and real feelings.
-Nobody will be shamed for their authentic point of view, because it is about learning.
-Debates will NOT be centered around winning an argument or being morally superior.
-They will be centered around the awe of learning about another person’s authentic life experience.
+Live events feature original thought and unique experiences.
+There are debates, roundtables, and community events.
+Every participant is officially allowed to have a personality, an individual perspective, and real feelings.
+Nobody can be shamed for their authentic point of view, because it is about learning.
+Debates are NOT centered around winning an argument or being morally superior.
+They are centered around the awe of learning about another person’s authentic life experience.

 Saying what you think, allowing yourself to be intelligently vulnerable – and being taken seriously – is a feeling we all miss in our daily lives, no matter the social status and the world view.